 Also like mezcal, raicilla can be made from several different agave varieties.

 This agave spirit can only be produced in the state of Sonora.
 It’s a rather new spirits, as the production of bacanora has only been legal since the 1990s.

-Bacanora is made from a seven to ten year old Agave Angustifolia Haw in a process similar to mezcal.
+Bacanora is made from a seven to ten-year-old Agave Angustifolia Haw in a process similar to mezcal.
 The piña is roasted in earthen pits, crushed, fermented, then distilled.
-The finish product results in an earthy, slightly smokey flavor.
+The finished product results in an earthy, slightly smokey flavor.